pierre-chx/pierre-chx.github.io/teachings/attack-kubernetes-cluster/session2.md

     port: 80
     targetPort: <python_server_port>
 ```
 **Remark:** We deploy the servers easily using a quick method.
-However, for more complex apps,we could instead have the HTML files outside the python script, and instead of using a ConfigMap, we could create a clean Docker Image on our machines and then use it in our YAML files (see (To go further)[#to-go-further] section to read more about it).
+However, for more complex apps,we could instead have the HTML files outside the python script, and instead of using a ConfigMap, we could create a clean Docker Image on our machines and then use it in our YAML files (see [To go further](#to-go-further) section to read more about it).

 ### YAML file parameters for the vulnerable HTML server: